varangian-core/kawaii-to-do/README.md

 - **Production (Firebase)**: Uses Firestore cloud database (☁️ icon in header)

 This means your todos automatically sync across devices when using the deployed version!

+### Data Protection Features

+1. **Automatic Validation**: The app validates all data before saving to prevent corruption
+2. **Local Backups**: Automatically keeps the 5 most recent local backups
+3. **Google Drive Backup**: Manual and automatic backup to Google Drive

+## Backup & Restore 💾

+### Easy Backup System

+The app includes a simple backup system that doesn't require any configuration:

+1. **Download Backup**:
+   - Click the 💾 button in the header
+   - Click "Download Backup"
+   - A JSON file will be downloaded with all your data
+   - File is named with the current date for easy organization

+2. **Restore from Backup**:
+   - Click the 💾 button in the header
+   - Click "Choose Backup File"
+   - Select a previously downloaded backup file
+   - Your data will be restored instantly

+### What's Included in Backups

+- ✅ All tasks and their content
+- ✅ Task progress and assignments
+- ✅ All columns and their order
+- ✅ User profiles
+- ✅ App settings (auto-delete, etc.)
+- ✅ Background images and colors

+### Preventing Data Loss

+The app includes several safeguards against data loss:

+1. **Auto-Delete Protection**: Auto-delete settings now persist between sessions
+2. **Data Validation**: Prevents loading corrupt or empty data
+3. **Backup Before Overwrite**: Creates local backup before saving new data
+4. **Real-time Sync Protection**: Validates incoming data from Firebase

 ## License 📄